CkFra/SDx/Examples/SDAccel/Getting Started/vdotprod/README.md

 The purpose of this code is to introduce the user to application development in SDAccel.

 This example is targeting the Alpha Data ADM-PCIe-7v3 card.

 Changelog
 ----------
-1/28/2016 - Initial Release
+4/18/2016 - Added compilation script on IBM SuperVessel Cloud 1/28/2016 - Initial Release

 Compiling the Application